 - All staff must accept the terms of the 'Acceptable Use Policy' statement before using any Internet resource in school - All staff will be given the School E-Safety Policy and its importance explained to them.
 The whole staff will also be involved in the confirmation of the final draft of this policy before release to parents and children - Staff will be aware that Internet traffic can be monitored and traced to the individual user.
 Discretion and professional conduct is essential - The monitoring of Internet use is a sensitive matter.
-Members of staff that operate monitoring procedures should be supervised by senior management and members of the E-Safety committee - Staff development in safe and acceptable use of the Internet and on the school E-Safety Policy will be provided as required
+Members of staff that operate monitoring procedures should be supervised by senior management. - Staff development in safe and acceptable use of the Internet and on the school E-Safety Policy will be provided as required